-Since lemon is good for you face, it’s probably no surprise that it can be nice on the rest of your skin.
-Lemon oils are used in aromatherapy to fight depression and add a happy smell to DIY salt scrub.
-Salt scrubs are too abrasive for everyday use, and work best if you use them a couple of times per week.
+Since lemon is good for your face, it’s probably no surprise that it can be nice on the rest of your skin.
+Lemon oils are used in aromatherapy to fight depression and add a happy smell to a DIY salt scrub.
+Salt scrubs are too abrasive for everyday use and work best if you use them a couple of times per week.
 Here’s the recipe:

 Zest from 1 lemon

 1/2 cup almond oil